telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListTextBoxColumnEditor.md

 ## Properties

+###  Column `TreeListEditableColumn`

+Gets the column for which the column editor is created.

 ###  TextBoxControl `TextBox`

 Gets a reference to the TextBox control used for editing the column.

-###  Column `TreeListEditableColumn`

-Gets the column for which the column editor is created.

 ## Methods

+###  GetFirstValue

+Get the first value from the values of the current .
+            This method returns the first item from , if any.

+#### Returns

+`System.Object`

+###  GetFirstValueFromEnumerable

+Returns the first value from an object implementing IEnumerable, passed as argument.
+            If the collection is empty, returns null.

+#### Parameters

+#### enumerable `System.Collections.IEnumerable`

+An instance of a class that implements IEnumerable.

+#### Returns

+`System.Object` The first value form the enumerable collection.

+###  GetValues

+Returns a collection of the edit values contained in the editor.

+#### Returns

+`System.Collections.IEnumerable` An enumerable object holding the values.

+###  GetValues

+Returns a collection of the values in the editor control.

+#### Returns

+`System.Collections.IEnumerable`

 ###  Initialize